e-mts/markov-bot/README.md

 - [ ] Let the bot parse emojis properly
 - [ ] Give the bot more admin settings to disable posting links or emojis
 - [ ] Make the generate command shorter
+- [ ] Make sure the bot responds to all interactions appropriately.
+Cleaner error handling.

 ## Commands